Still Photography and Permits On US and California Public Land

 usually differs little, if at all, from that of a serious

-amateur or an ordinary visitor who would not require a
+or casual amateur who would not require a permit.

 nearly invisible, and not even considered when regulations